vuestorefront/vue-storefront/doc/api-modules/about-modules.md

   - `afterEach.ts`- afterEach navigation guard.
 Should be used in `router.afterEach` config property.
 - `queries` - GraphQL queries
 - `helpers` - everything else that is meant to support modules behavior
 - `index.js` - entry point for the module.
 Should export VueStorefrontModule.
-It's also a good palce to instantiate cache storage.
+It's also a good place to instantiate cache storage.

 # Module registration